-But the truth is, we all want to be in love because it’s a glorious feeling – so why did it evolve?
-You see, love is a basic emotion for the entire human race – it is found wherever people are found, but it manifests differently between different people in different cultures.
+But the truth is, we all want to be in love, to make someone love us, because it’s a glorious feeling.
+So why did love evolve?
+You see, love is a basic emotion for the entire human race.
+It is found wherever people are found, but it manifests differently between different people in different cultures.

-One idea about why we feel love is that women are generally skeptical of men’s commitment – regrettably, often with good reason.
+One idea about why we feel love is that women are generally skeptical of men’s commitment.
 So one theory for the evolution of love is that men evolved to fall in love first, as a demonstration of their commitment to a woman.

-And in fact there are plenty of indicators which show that men are more love prone than women!
+And in fact there are plenty of indicators which show that men are more prone to fall in love than women!
 One of those differences, as already mentioned, seems to be that men fall in love more easily than women.
 As a woman, this could help you find out how to make a man fall in love with you more easily and quickly.

-Another facet of love is how men are often drawn to make costly “displays” to their intended partner – investing a lot of time and effort into the woman who they are pursuing.
+Another facet of love is how men are often drawn to make costly “displays” to their intended partner.
+They invest a lot of time and effort into a woman whom they are pursuing.
 Of course these are time and resources which can’t be given to another partner.
 It’s a bit like the sexual selection mechanism in animals – think of the peacock’s tail, the only purpose of which is to attract a female by demonstrating how strong, powerful and dominant the male is…..